vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 ![idea-rest-client](./idea-rest-client.png)

 The usage is pretty straightforward and similar to many other HTTP clients.
 First, you need to specify an HTTP method (GET/POST/PUT/\...), target URL and path.
-[You can provide additional data on the ]{style="text-align: justify;"}*Request* tab, such as HTTP headers, request parameters, and body.
+You can provide additional data on the *Request* tab, such as HTTP headers, request parameters, and body.
 You can also specify cookies to be sent on a separate *Cookies* tab.

 ![Cookies](./cookies.png)